What is the individualised learner record (ILR)?

 ILR data needs to be returned by 6pm on the fourth working day of each month.
 The collections are numbered.
 R01 is the first collection and data must be returned by 6pm on the fourth working day of September, R02 closes on fourth working day of October and so on.

 There are two additional ILR collections in mid-September (R13) and mid-October (R14).
 These collections give providers time to record and return learning outcomes, such as GCSE results.

-Precise dates are published in the data collection timetable.
+Precise dates are published in the data collection timetable (see appendix A).